 Microsoft Office is a widely-used tool for creation, design, editing, and formatting.
-And Microsoft Word in particular is powerful, and being the most common word processor on the market, it is the software the majority of writers will employ.
+And Microsoft Word, in particular, is powerful, and being the most common word processor on the market, it is the software the majority of writers will employ.
 At least at some point during the writing and editing process.

 MS Word is a hefty tool, and has a variety of uses for authors, from word processing, to format, to layout, to review and editing.
 Some authors even use Word to layout their book’s cover!
 With the huge variety of applications Word has, we’ll focus today on how to best use Word as a self-publishing author, the benefits and challenges of Word, and some important publishing specific tips.

 To begin with, the basics.
 If you are completely new to Word, I encourage you to use Microsoft’s vast support literature to learn about the software.
-With a rudimentary understanding the tool, you can create a manuscript entirely from scratch, and prep that same file for publishing.
+With a rudimentary understanding of the tool, you can create a manuscript entirely from scratch, and prep that same file for publishing.

 The first phase (writing the manuscript) is the area Word struggles the most.
-It’s easy to get sidetracked in layout, or to tinker with design, rather than focusing on the project.
-And with no stripped down focus mode, the risk of distraction is ever present.
+It’s easy to get sidetracked in layout or to tinker with design, rather than focusing on the project.
+And with no stripped-down focus mode, the risk of distraction is ever present.
 [Note – Microsoft is introducing a Focus View, and some may already have access to it, depending on their version and updates]